Generalized integrands and bond portfolios: Pitfalls and counter examples: Mathematical set-up and the market model

 Later we shall also impose $X$ to be smooth in the sense of Malliavin.

-A \textit{hedging portfolio} $\theta$ of $X$ is a self-financed portfolio $\theta \in \prtfs$ such that $\sesq{\theta_{\timeh}}{\zcpxd{\timeh}}=X,$ which then is called replicable.
+A \textit{hedging portfolio} $\theta$ of $X$ is a self-financed portfolio $\theta\in\prtfs$ such that $\sesq{\theta_{\timeh}}{\zcpxd{\timeh}}=X,$ which then is called replicable.

-Bounded and smooth $X$ are not allways replicable, see Remark 4.6 and Theorem 4.1 of \cite{E.T-Bond-Completeness}.
-By the defnition of self-financed portfolio, it follows that a portfolio $\theta \in \prtfs$ is a hedging portfolio of $X$ satisfying (\ref{x space}) iff $\forall$ $t\in \mathbb{T}$ and $i \geq 1$
+Bounded and smooth $X$ are not always replicable, see Remark 4.6 and Theorem~4.1 of \cite{ETBondCompleteness}.
+By the definition of self-financed portfolio, it follows that a portfolio $\theta\in \prtfs$ is a hedging portfolio of $X$ satisfying (\ref{x space}) iff $\forall t\in\mathbb{T}$ and $i \geq1$